100% Trajecta Review

 Let us begin with the good.
 The fit is extremely secure, and the pressure on our cheekbones is perfect.
 Cheek pads can have a tendency to exert a little too much pressure at times on the outer portion of the orbital and cheek tissue.
 The Trajecta felt wonderful.
 Not only was this element of the design comfortable, but it also led to a very secure fit.
 When chattering down rocky trails, the helmet stayed put on our heads and didn't shake or bounce around at all.
 The rear of the helmet cradled the back of the head perfectly with no pressure points or pulsating.

 The Trajecta has a fixed, non-adjustable, visor.
-It is designed around one single position.
-Luckily, 100% did a nice job designing the visor, and we never really had any desire to adjust the position.
+It is designed around one position.
+Luckily, 100% did a nice job designing the visor, and we never really had any desire to adjust the position unless we wanted to stash our goggles there.
 That said, who wouldn't want the option for adjustment?
 The visor has a very nice shape that is appropriately wide and of average length.

 Throughout our full-face helmet test, we found that eyewear can have a sizable effect on the visor.
 These enduro-focused full-face helmets could conceivably be worn with goggles or sunglasses.
-We found this visor was perfectly placed for use with goggles.
+We found this visor was perfectly placed for use with goggles while riding, although it wasn't ideal when wanting to put our goggles up while climbing.
 When wearing sunglasses, we could envision some users wanting to adjust the visor to fine-tune things.

 The Trajecta weighs 30.9-ounces.